Creve Coeur Lake Memorial Park

 Creve Coeur Lake Memorial Park (also called Creve Coeur County Park) is a 2145 acre St. Louis County park located in Maryland Heights, Missouri, United States.
-The park is the largest in the St. Louis County Parks system and includes Creve Coeur Lake, an oxbow lake which is one of the largest natural lakes in Missouri.
+The park is the largest in the St. Louis County Parks system and includes Creve Coeur Lake, an oxbow lake that is one of the largest natural lakes in Missouri.

 Naming

 The name of the park, drawn from the French "creve coeur," is said to have originated from the shape of the lake.
 Folklore has it that it formed into the shape of a broken heart after an incident of unrequited love between a French fur trader and a local Native American woman.
 Brokenhearted, she cast herself into the lake, thus causing its reshaping, according to the tale.

 Description

 The park has facilities for picnicking, tennis courts, multi-purpose athletic fields, and an archery course.
 Creve Coeur Park includes Crystal Springs Quarry Golf Course, an 18-hole course opened in 2001.

 In December 2003, construction for the Creve Coeur Lake Memorial Park Bridge, which is part of Missouri Route 364, was completed.
 The concrete bridge connects St. Louis County to St. Charles County and crosses over the southern end of the park.
 The project also included Creve Coeur Lake being dredged and the addition of a siltation lake to prevent the need for later dredging.
 Creve Coeur Lake Memorial Park has an asphalt walking trail around the lake, which was constructed by the Missouri Department of Transportation alongside the bridge project.
 The trail also connects to a separate lane on the bridge leading across the Missouri River to connect to the Katy Trail.

 A large portion of the park and surrounding area is also wetlands, and the park has been used for conservation purposes, particularly the study of various waterfowl.